theojulienne/snappy/devpacks.md

     snapcraft --static run make
 or:
     snapcraft --shared run make
 where make is the preferred command to build the project.
+The build environment is setup before the build and teared down after the build.

 Snapcraft makes some environment variables available to the build process based on the selected devpacks: